kazkojima/litex-bioscall-examples/README.md

 Unfortunately, the result of compile is rather unstable - affected by slight changes of code, compiler flags and compiler itself.

+The function F in bios is renamed to _bios_F to avoid conflicting with other liblaries, except some UART functions which will be called from libc.

-The non-functional objects in bios are free from such issue.
+The non-functional objects in bios are free from LTO issue.
 From an example app, their address can be referenced as _bios_symbolname_p.
 For example, _bios_txbuffer_p is the address of txbuffer in bios.
 Thus
 ```
 extern void **_bios_txbuffer_p;